 - Thinly slice the potatoes and leeks.
 Set aside.

-- In a small-medium saucepan, heat 1 tablespoon of olive oil over low heat.
+- In a small-medium saucepan, heat 1 tbsp of olive oil over low heat.
 Add the leeks and a pinch of cumin.
 Cook slowly, stirring occasionally, until the leeks are soft and caramelized, about 10 minutes.

 - In another pan, add the sliced potatoes and 1/2 cup of water.
 Cook over medium heat until the potatoes are tender and the water has evaporated, about 10 minutes.